 - Know your financial needs.
 Figure out what you need to be comfortable for the rest of your life and round up.
 After you know what you need, you can do your philanthropic planning.

 - Hire advisors who specialize in estate planning.
-Fully articulate your goals–be honest and paint a true picture for your advisors.
+Be honest and paint a complete picture for your advisors of your assets, family, and goals.
 Listen to what they say and follow through.

 - Keep your plan up to date with your significant life events.
 Deaths, marital status, career changes, change in assets, birth of grandchildren–change beneficiary forms as needed.